intel/media-delivery/doc/virtualization.rst

 Virtual Machine (VM) setup with GPU SR-IOV Virtualization is a type of setup which allows non-exclusive time-sliced access to GPU from under VM.
 GPU SR-IOV Virtualization can be used to setup multiple VMs (and a host) with the access to the same GPU.
-It's possible to assign FPU resource limitations to each VM.
+It's possible to assign GPU resource limitations to each VM.

 This variant of GPU virtualization setup requires **host kernel to fully support underlying GPU**.